Jeannette Walls

 Jeannette Walls (born April 21, 1960) is an American author and journalist widely known as former gossip columnist for MSNBC.com and author of The Glass Castle, a memoir of the nomadic family life of her childhood.
 Published in 2005, it had been on the New York Times Best Seller list for 421 weeks as of June 3, 2018.
-She is a 2006 recipient of the Alex Awards and Christopher Award.
+She is a 2006 recipient of the Alex Award and Christopher Award.

 Early life and education

 Walls was born on April 21, 1960, in Phoenix, Arizona, to Rex Walls and Rose Mary Walls.
 Walls has two sisters, Lori and Maureen, and one brother, Brian.
 Walls' family life was rootless, with the family shuttling from Phoenix to California (including a brief stay in the Tenderloin district of San Francisco), to Battle Mountain, Nevada, and to Welch, West Virginia, with periods of homelessness.
-When they finally landed in Rex's Appalachian hometown of Welch the family lived in a three-room house without plumbing or heat.
+When they finally landed in Rex's Appalachian hometown of Welch, the family lived in a three-room house without plumbing or heat.

-Walls moved to New York at age 17 to join her sister Lori (at that point a waitress and soon working as an artist for Archie Comics).
-With the aid of grants, loans, scholarships and a year spent answering phones at a Wall Street law firm she was thereafter able to complete a bachelor's degree in Liberal Arts at Barnard College.
+Walls moved to New York at age 17 to join her sister Lori (then a waitress, Lori soon became an artist for Archie Comics).
+With the aid of grants, loans, scholarships and a year spent answering phones at a Wall Street law firm, she was able to earn a bachelor's degree in Liberal Arts from Barnard College.
+Walls graduated from Barnard in 1984 with honors.

-Education

-Walls graduated from Barnard College in 1984 with honors.